usmaann/PHS-BERT/README.md

 We train and release a PLM to accelerate the automatic identification of tasks related to PHS on social media.
 Our work aims to develop a new computational method for screening users in need of early intervention and is not intended to use in clinical settings or as a diagnostic tool.

 ## BibTex entry and citation info
+For more details, refer to the paper [Benchmarking for Public Health Surveillance tasks on Social Media with a Domain-Specific Pretrained Language Model](https://arxiv.org/abs/2204.04521).

 ```
 @misc{https://doi.org/10.48550/arxiv.2204.04521,
   doi = {10.48550/ARXIV.2204.04521},